eaclaya/icare/README.md

 4. Run `docker compose up -d`.
 5. Run `php artisan migrate`.
 6. Run `php artisan app:create-user` (this will create a user in the landlord database).
+7. Run `php artisan db:seed`
-7. Open [http://icare.test](http://icare.test) and log in with the user credentials from the previous step.
+8. Open [http://icare.test](http://icare.test) and log in with the user credentials from the previous step.

 ## Using Docker Only